ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

    ![](images/solution55-openshift-ibm-cloud-hidden/views-img1.png)

-2. Enter in the search bar the following query: `host:{podName}` where {podName} is the name of your pod.
+2. Click in the search bar at the bottom and enter the following query: `host:{podName}` where {podName} is the name of your pod.
 For example: `host:patient-ui-8658f89574-rgjw8`

    ![](images/solution55-openshift-ibm-cloud-hidden/views-img2.png)